Do You Need To Qualify For A Higher Mortgage Amount In North Carolina?

 The State of North Carolina has a unique program for first-time home buyers.
 It allows the borrower to take immediate advantage of their mortgage interest, adding part of it back into their paycheck immediately.
 This in effect reduces the mortgage liability, which allows the borrower to qualify for a higher mortgage amount.

 A Recent Example

-I arranged for them to get a Mortgage Credit Certificate, and since he was interested in buying a new home he qualified to get 50% of his mortgage interest put back into his paycheck immediately.
+I arranged for them to get a Mortgage Credit Certificate, and since he was interested in buying a new home, he qualified to get 50% of his mortgage interest put back into his paycheck immediately.
 This allowed him to buy a $139,900 home.
-The builder payed the closing costs and my client bought a new home with a total of $1,450!
+The builder paid the closing costs, and my client bought a new home with a total of $1,450!

 The Basics of the MCC